freebsd/freebsd-quarterly/2018q3/kde.md

 lags behind.
 This blocks future updates to KDE Plasma as well as Wayland improvements.
-Thankfully x11@ is looking at this issue already, so it should be fixed soon -- for the meantime people who want to give the latest KDE Plasma Desktop can use the appropriate branch from our github.
+Thankfully x11@ is looking at this issue already, so it should be fixed soon -- for the meantime people who want to give the latest KDE Plasma Desktop a try can use the appropriate branch from our github.

 People who are willing to contribute can find us on #kde-freebsd on freenode, the kde@FreeBSD.org mailing list.
 Further we accept pull-requests and